 About

-This project tests the extent to which normative behaviors engrained in academia and science relate to cultural norms and communication styles of underrepresented racial and ethnic minority scientists, and how these factors influence their science communication efforts.
-Connect with MSU’s Knight Center for Environmental Journalism or URI’s Metcalf Institute to learn more about this project.
+This project tested the extent to which normative behaviors ingrained in academia and science broadly relate to cultural norms and communication styles of underrepresented racial and ethnic minority scientists, and how these factors influence their science communication efforts.

 Fellowship

-The SCIP Fellowship is a one-year professional development opportunity for pre-tenure faculty at U.S. institutions who identify as underrepresented racial or ethnic minorities.
+The SCIP Fellowship was a one-year professional development opportunity for pre-tenure faculty at U.S. institutions who identify as underrepresented racial or ethnic minorities.